ForgottenGlory/forgottenglory.github.io/docs/readme/dnd.md

 3. Put a checkmark into **ONLY** "00 Step 1.
 DD Armor Part 1".
 4. From the Preset dropdown, select your preferred preset.
 I've included a couple of extras on top of the default CBBE ones, or you can make your own.
 5. Make sure that the "Build Morphs" checkbox is checked at the bottom of the BodySlide window.
+6. Hold the CTRL key on your keyboard and click "Batch Build..."
-6. Click "Batch Build..." and then Build on the window that appears.
+7. Click Build on the window that appears.
+8. Select your [Install Drive]\Dungeons & Deviousness\mods\Bodyslide Output folder in the window that appears.
-7. Repeat steps 3 through 6 for "00 Step 2.
+9. Repeat steps 3 through 8 for "00 Step 2.
 DD Armor Part 2" and "00 Step 3.
 DD Bodies".
 For DD Bodies you may want to select a different Bodyslide preset if you want armor/clothing to look different than the nude bodies.
-(MekaRockingArmor/MelaRockingOutfit for the armors and MelaRockingPhysique for the body, for example.)
+(MelaRockingArmor/MelaRockingOutfit for the armors and MelaRockingPhysique for the body, for example.)

 ### A Note About Presets
 If you have your own favorite character face/head preset, drop the JSLOT file into C:\Dungeons & Deviousness\mods\Custom Presets\SKSE\Plugins\CharGen\Presets alongside Anna.jslot and Summer.jslot.
 It will be available in RaceMenu the next time you go to make a character.
 Make sure to back this up before updating the list as updating will erase any added files like this.
 Adding presets (whether they be BodySlide or RaceMenu) does not void support for Dungeons & Deviousness.